 The Bamboo fanzine, essentially created for JAPAN’s fanbase, was run by Debi Zornes and Howard Sawyer, both at the time staunch fans of the band.
 After I had left the band and returned to the UK, we became close and spent a fair bit of time in each other’s company.

 When I began working with Sinéad, it seemed logical that I would suggest we play a few songs together at one of the annual fanzine get-togethers at the 100 Club in Oxford Street.
 Thankfully Sinéad was into the idea although I’m not sure her manager at the time, Fiachra Trench was quite as positive!

-At that point she had not debuted in public at all, so for our relatively modest little gathering, it was actually quite a coup.
 We played three songs with myself accompanying Sinéad on electric guitar – ‘Jackie’ (from the forthcoming debut album), ‘I Fall To Pieces’ (a Patsy Cline cover) and ‘All Tomorrow’s Parties’, THE VELVET UNDERGROUND song and the only song with a strong link to JAPAN.
 Not surprisingly, she was well received.

 Can you tell us about O’Connor’s debut album and the two different versions which were recorded?

 I was working in the West Country with a band called CRAZY HOUSE who were signed to Chrysalis.
 For the most part, I was miserable living in Trowbridge (a dead end town if ever I saw one!) and I soon discovered that this particular band dynamic was very oppressive.